vincentchoqueuse/personal_website/_sources/tutorials/sphinx_course.rst.txt

 Github Configuration
 ````````````````````

+* Create a new repo on github,
+* Push your local project on the main branch of the github repo,
-* In your `github` repo, configure the page hosting
+* In your `github` repo, configure the settings according to the above screenshot.

 .. image:: img/github.png
   :width: 100%